Christian grandparents have many resources to spiritual growth in their grandchildren.

 Ideas for real-life role play experiences can come from your own imagination and interests.
 These are some beloved classics for role play stations:

 The time you give to do structured role play with your child is never wasted.
 That investment will pay off immensely by laying a foundation for strong literacy and speech skills.
-Enjoy this quality time together--you child will for sure!
+Enjoy this quality time together--you child will enjoy it for sure!
 Lily the "vet"